keenanpepper/musescore-xentuner/README.md

 ## Getting Started

-Make sure MuseScore 4.x is installed.
+Make sure MuseScore 4.4 or later is installed (tested with 4.5.2).

 Put xentuner.qml from this project somewhere MuseScore can find it, for example the default plugin folder where the other plugins are.